 To process payments

-We use a third party to provide processing transactions on ListedIn.co.uk.
-Transaction data, in that personal data, can be transferred for the benefit of the payment processor, on the terms that it will beneficial on in service connected to order payments.
+We use a third party to provide processing transactions on ListedIn.biz.
+Transaction data, in that personal data, can be transferred for the benefit of PayLane Sp. z o.o. located in Gdańsk at Norwida 4, zip code: 80-280, KRS: 0000227278, on the terms that it will beneficial on in service connected to order payments.
+A client has the right to see the content of his data and any corrections made to it.
+Sharing of information is voluntary, however, at the same time it is crucial to using this site.

 If you have provided your consent or we otherwise have the right to do so, we may use your contact details to send you direct marketing and keep you informed of promotional offers by email relating to our products and services.